2026 Municipal & School Board Elections

 Voting Method

-The Township of Manitouwadge has approved the use of Internet/Telephone voting for the 2022 Municipal Election.
-By-law 2022-10, being a by‑law to authorize the use of Telephone and Internet Voting as an Alternative Voting Method for the 2022 Municipal and School Board Elections for the Township of Manitouwadge was passed and enacted by Council on February 9, 2022.
+The Township of Manitouwadge has approved the use of Internet voting for the 2026 Municipal Election.
+By-law 2026-11, Being a Bylaw to Authorize the use of Internet Voting as an Alternative Voting Method for the Municipal and School Board Elections for the Township of Manitouwadge was passed and enacted by Council on March 11, 2026.

-More information will be provided in the coming months and Voter Help Centres will be established during the Advanced Voting Period and Election Day to assist electors with the Telephone/Internet Voting process.
+More information will be provided in the coming months and Voter Help Centres will be established during the Advanced Voting Period and Election Day to assist electors with the Internet Voting process.

 Nominations